 Failed Heating Element

-For electric models, a failed heating element may be the reason for a Thermador oven not heating properly.
+For electric models, a failed heating element may be why a Thermador oven is not heating properly.
 Electric ovens have a heating element at the top and bottom of their interiors.
 These metal coils contain wiring that generates heat when it receives electrical current.
 When functioning properly, the heating elements produce a steady, even heat and a uniform red glow.
 An interruption in electrical current, faulty wiring, or damage to the coil itself can cause the element to fail.

 When troubleshooting a failed heating element, look for the following signs:

 - Uneven cooking: Depending on which element has failed, food may be raw or undercooked on the top or bottom.

 - Visible damage: Breaks or dark spots on the heating element can interrupt the flow of electricity, resulting in insufficient heating.